cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 # HELP cnpg_collector_collections_total Total number of times PostgreSQL was accessed for metrics.
 # TYPE cnpg_collector_collections_total counter
 cnpg_collector_collections_total 2

+# HELP cnpg_collector_fencing_on 1 if the instance is fenced, 0 otherwise
+# TYPE cnpg_collector_fencing_on gauge
+cnpg_collector_fencing_on 0

+# HELP cnpg_collector_nodes_used NodesUsed represents the count of distinct nodes accommodating the instances.
+A value of '-1' suggests that the metric is not available.
+A value of '1' suggests that all instances are hosted on a single node, implying the absence of High Availability (HA).
+Ideally this value should match the number of instances in the cluster.
+# TYPE cnpg_collector_nodes_used gauge
+cnpg_collector_nodes_used 3

 # HELP cnpg_collector_last_collection_error 1 if the last collection ended with error, 0 otherwise.
 # TYPE cnpg_collector_last_collection_error gauge